-Coronavirus: Centre advises its employees aged 45 and above to get vaccinated
+Covid-19: Centre refuses to vaccinate everyone now, urges employees above 45 to get inoculated

 Bhushan added that the Centre will send 50 high-level multidisciplinary public health teams to Maharashtra, Chhattisgarh and Punjab amid the surge in cases, ANI reported.
 “They will be going to 30 districts of Maharashtra, 11 districts of Chhattisgarh and nine districts of Punjab,” he added.
 “They will assist state health department and district administrations in surveillance, control and containment measures.”
 The teams will also submit daily reports to the Centre.

 Meanwhile, NITI Aayog member (Health) VK Paul said that there has been a serious rise in cases in the country.
 “The speed at which the cases are rising is higher than the last time,” he said.
 “The entire country has to unite to fight against the pandemic.
 We have to use tools like vaccination and containment.
-People must follow follow Covid-appropriate behaviour.”
+People must follow Covid-appropriate behaviour.”

 India on Tuesday recorded 96,982 coronavirus cases, taking the overall tally to 1,26,86,049.
 The toll went up to 1,65,547 after 446 deaths were registered in the last day.

-Union Health Minister Harsh Vardhan is scheduled to hold a meeting with the health ministers of 11 states on Tuesday evening to discuss the steps being taken to contain the surge in coronavirus cases.
+Meanwhile, Union Health Minister Harsh Vardhan held a meeting with the health ministers of 11 states on Tuesday evening to discuss the steps being taken to contain the surge in coronavirus cases.